MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagtemplateid-canonical-property.md

 ## Remarks

-This value must be present for all address book objects on an Name Service Provider Interface (NSPI) server, its distinguished name (DN) must match the value for **PR_EMAIL_ADDRESS** ( [PidTagEmailAddress](pidtagemailaddress-canonical-property.md)), and its DN must follow the DN format specification particular to the type of object.
+This value must be present for all address book objects on an Name Service Provider Interface (NSPI) server, its distinguished name (DN) must match the value for **PR_EMAIL_ADDRESS** ([PidTagEmailAddress](pidtagemailaddress-canonical-property.md)), and its DN must follow the DN format specification particular to the type of object.

 This property is not present on objects in an offline address book.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)